eoryl/DiscordAudioStream/README.md

 * *The app crashes at startup*

-Check the setup instructions prerequisites.
+Check the setup instructions about prerequisites.

-* *The app freezes when I connect to a voice channl*
+* *The app freezes when I connect to a voice channel*

-Check the setup instructions prerequisites.
+Check the setup instructions about prerequisites.
 More specifically Visual C++ 2019 x86 redist.
+That's when  libsodium and opus.dll are used they are the ones that depend on the VC++ redist.

 * *But I installed them and it was working before!*